 Halloween-Like Traditions in Italy

 While Halloween now means fun spooky decorations and costumes, the holiday has a long and complex history.
-Thought to have originated with the Celtic festival of Samhain, celebrated at the end of the harvest season.
+Thought to have originated with the , celebrated at the end of the.
 As the days became shorter and the weather grew colder, the Celts believed that the boundary between the world of the living and the world of the dead became blurred.
 They would light bonfires and dress in animal skins to ward off evil spirits.
 When Christianity spread to Europe, many pagan traditions were incorporated into Christian celebrations.

 In Italy, for example, October 31st was traditionally a day to honor the saints.
-Known as Ognissanti, it is the Italian equivalent of the Day of the Dead in Mexico.
-These day celebrations include church visits, laying flowers on graves, and eating “pan dei morti.”
+Known as Ognissanti, it is the Italian equivalent of the These day celebrations include church visits, laying flowers on graves, and eating “pan dei morti.”
 This typical dessert is made from crumbled biscuits, raisins, and chocolate.
 In the evening, families light candles for their deceased loved ones.
 Even nowadays, some villages in Italy still follow the centuries-old traditions related to death.
 Italians don’t always celebrate them on the same date as Halloween, but those customs have a Halloween-like spirit.

 Pumpkins Carved into Skulls